The Plan behind Project Helix

 • Seamless Integration: New features will probably let players switch between PC and console games with little to no downtime, keeping the “Quick Resume” experience.

-• Future-Proof Design: The hardware can handle new technologies like AI-assisted super resolution and content curation because it has modern processing units.
+• Future-Proof Design: The hardware can support new technologies such as AI-assisted super-resolution and content curation because it features modern processing units.

 Microsoft’s Project Helix